 The phrase, as we see, compares the lost opportunities, with the old water of a channel, because none of them is useful, and no matter how hard we try, we will not be able to recover them.
 So it is useless to remember them uselessly.

-A similar saying that is also used with the same meaning is "Nothing is worth crying over spilled milk."
+A similar saying that is also used with the same meaning is "There's no point in crying over spilled milk."

 Examples of situations in which the proverb is used:

-There are numerous situations in life in which we regret the decision we made, and to overcome them as soon as possible, we must remember that "Old water does not move a mill"
+There are numerous situations in life in which we regret the decision we made, and to overcome them as soon as possible, we must remember that "Old water turns no mill."

 For example:

-- A lady decided to quit her job, because she barely had free time.
-Although she regretted her impulsive decision, she realized that “Old water does not move a mill” and she went ahead in the search for a new job.
+• A woman decided to leave her job because she hardly had any free time.
+Although she regretted her impulsive decision, she realized that "gone water turns no mill" and moved forward in searching for a new job.

 What to do then?
 The most important thing in these cases is acceptance, living in the present, and beginning to create from this a new reality that makes us happy, instead of longing for a past that no longer exists.